Battle of Coon Creek, Kansas

 Wagon Train

-In May 1848, a company of about 70 soldiers left Fort Leavenworth, Kansas, to join the Santa Fe battalion in Chihuahua, Mexico.
-Traveling alon the Santa Fe Trail, they were to escort a wagon train of 60 wagons from Council Grove, Kansas, to Fort Mann, just west of Dodge City.
+In May 1848, the army train of about 70 soldiers left Fort Leavenworth, Kansas, to join the Santa Fe battalion in Chihuahua, Mexico.
+Traveling along the Santa Fe Trail, they were to escort a train of 60 wagons from Council Grove, Kansas, to Fort Mann, just west of Dodge City.
 West of Walnut Creek, they were joined by an artillery battalion of 60 men with two cannons.

-On June 17th, they camped for the night on Coon Creek, where it emptied into the Arkansas River, a few miles west of Lewis, Kansas.
-Early the next morning, an immense herd of buffalo was stampeded toward the camp, followed by some 200 Comanche and Apache Indians.
+On June 17, they camped for the night on Coon Creek, which emptied into the Arkansas River a few miles west of Lewis, Kansas.
+Early the next morning, an immense herd of buffalo stampeded toward the camp, followed by some 200 Comanche and Apache Indians.

 Also See: